Our review articles earn a small amount of revenue from product purchases made through affiliate links

 weight284g283g321g

-OutsoleRubber soleGriptonite with 3-point lugs in the traction zone on the heel and forefoot.
-Trail shield on the forefoot.FriXion XT + Trail Rocker System
+OutsoleRubber soleGriptonite with 3-point lugs in heel and forefoot traction zones.
+Trail Shield in forefootFriXion XT + Trail Rocker System

-Evaluation results: What I learned from trying out each shoe
+Evaluation results: What I learned after trying out each shoe

 inov8 TERRACLAW 250